 This thing kicks off the WooCommerce onboarding/setup wizard.
-This is just a few steps that help you set up the appropriate WooCommerce pages, store settings, shipping & taxes, payment gateways, and more.
+This is just a few steps that help you set up the appropriate pages with WooCommerce shortcodes, store settings, shipping & taxes, payment gateways, and more.
 It is completely optional and shouldn’t take any longer than five minutes.

 If you don’t want to use the onboarding wizard select, “Not right now”.
 You can also skip any of the specific onboarding steps as needed.
 Otherwise, if this is your first time setting up WooCommerce I would recommend selecting “Let’s go!”.

 Your first step is the Page Setup screen.
 This will create four essential pages WooCommerce needs to operate.
 Your shop, cart, checkout, and my account pages.

 These are just like normal pages in WordPress, WooCommerce will just create them and add a shortcode to each that makes them work as needed.
 Select “Skip this step” if you don’t want pages created, or select “Continue” to have WooCommerce install the needed pages.